skyline-emu/website/CONTRIBUTING.md

 * JS Methods: CamelCase.

 ### Spacing
 Only space JSX apart from each other if there is a clear readability benefit to it **AND** a comment required in order for other contributors to understand.
 JSX can be lengthy so no spacing is ideal.
+For conventional javascript, we generally follow the rule of **"Functional Spacing"**, that being spacing between chunks of code that do something functionally different while functionally similar blocks of code can be closer together.